Common deviations related to data-handling, etc. in investigator-initiated trials

 Adjusting the system to the specific trials

 It will often be necessary to embed validation rules for entered data (edit checks).
 Usually, these are trial-specific and must also be controlled and validated.
-The documentation of edit checks must be filed together with the trial’s other documentation.
+The documentation of edit checks must be filed together with the trial’s remaining documentation.

 Trial-specific configuration of a system must be validated in the same way as basic system functionality (i.e. that a check mark put for a specific functionality is qualified, and that it returns the expected/specified result in testing).